michael2012z/BitBible/markdown/KJV/files/Job.md

 19. Hast thou given the horse strength? hast thou clothed his neck with thunder?

-20. Canst thou make him afraid as a grasshopper? the glory of his nostrils is terrible.terrible: Heb. terror
+20. Canst thou make him afraid as a grasshopper? the glory of his nostrils is terrible.

-21. He paweth in the valley, and rejoiceth in his strength: he goeth on to meet the armed men.He paweth: or, His feet digthe armed…: Heb. the armour
+21. He paweth in the valley, and rejoiceth in his strength: he goeth on to meet the armed men.

 22. He mocketh at fear, and is not affrighted; neither turneth he back from the sword.